Are you passionate about creative writing, longing to craft the next great American novel?

 Show Don’t Tell

-One of the most critical rules of novel writing is show, don’t tell.
 Don’t write, “John cried when his dog passed away.”
-Instead, show emotion.
+Instead, show the emotion:

 “John huddled in the corner, staring at the lifeless body of his beloved companion.
 Tears streamed down his face despite his best effort to hold them back.”